 The best CPU in a Laptop for Animation

 This brings us to the CPU specifically.
 What makes a CPU fast, anyway?
 Is it the number of cores, the clock-speed, or the cache size, or maybe just the Brand of Intel or AMD?

-To make it short: For animation the most important CPU feature to look for, is the clock-speed.
+To make it short: For animation, the most important CPU feature to look for is the clock-speed.
 The CPU clock speed is more important than having lots of Cores or getting a certain Brand.

 If you have a low clock speed your Viewport will become very slow and you won’t be able to animate in real-time.
-The CPU usually has a Base Clock Speed, such as 2,2 GHz in the Intel i7 8750H and a higher in Turbo-Boost Clock that clocks the CPU up to 4,1 GHz on less Cores in this case if applicable.
+The CPU usually has a Base Clock Speed, such as 2,2 GHz in the Intel i7 8750H and a higher in Turbo-Boost Clock that clocks the CPU up to 4,1 GHz on fewer Cores in this case if applicable.

 Turbo Boost overclocks your CPU automatically if not all Cores are in use at the same time.

 In animation it is often the case, that only one or two CPU Cores are being used because of how animated objects are being calculated by the software you are animating in.
 This means, having a high Turbo Boost clock will do lots in speeding up the Viewport snappiness while animating as will a higher base clock speed.